Alter-Cine Foundation

 Jewish Film Institute

 The Jewish Film Institute provides significant creative support to both established and emerging filmmakers through its year-round exhibition calendar, competitive filmmaker residencies, artist consultations, awards recognition and education initiatives.
-JFI champions filmmakers and projects whose stories promote the exploration and understanding of modern Jewish identity and embrace the full spectrum of media platforms.
+JFI champions filmmakers and projects whose stories promote exploring and understanding modern Jewish identity and embrace the full spectrum of media platforms.

 Latino Public Broadcasting